What to Do If You're Unable to Pay Rent for Your Apartment

 Yes, always.

-If you are in a dire situation that is not of your own doing, you absolutely should look into New York’s assistance programs.
+If you are in a dire situation that is not your own, you should look into New York's assYork'se programs.

 Domestic violence, unemployment, low self-employment numbers, and other similar issues qualify you for state assistance in many cases.

-Before you panic, take a look at the government rent assistance programs you can access online.
+Before you panic, look at the government rent assistance programs you can access online.

-New York City has far more assistance programs than most other cities, and talking to the right people may be all you need to do in order to afford rent.
+New York City has far more assistance programs than most other cities, and talking to the right people may be all you need to do to afford rent.

-A better alternative for people who want to get their rent paid is to reach out to one of New York City’s nonprofits or housing programs.
-Many of the programs in the city are taxpayer-funded and are designed to help give people the financial assistance they need in order to stay living in the Big Apple.
+A better alternative for people who want to pay their rent is to contact one of New York City's noncities or housing programs.
+Many of the programs in the city are taxpayer-funded and are designed to help give people the financial assistance they need to live in the Big Apple.

 Some of the more impressive nonprofits include:

-- NYC HRA Rental Assistance.
-The Human Resources Association has an entire department to help people who are housing unstable.
-They have multiple programs, including CityFHEPS, that are designed to help you avoid evictions.
+• NYC HRA Rental Assistance.
+The Human Resources Association has an entire department to help housing unstable people.
+They have multiple programs, including CityFHEPS, designed to help you avoid evictions.

-- Plumfund.
-Plumfund is a crowdsourcing platform that’s specifically designed to help with major life expenses and emergency funds.
+• Plumfund.
+Plumfund is a crowdsourcing platform designed to help with significant life expenses and emergency funds.
 If you have a lot of friends, then Plumfund would be a great way to make rent happen.

-- A One-Shot Deal.
-New York City also grants a one-time emergency fund that’s meant to carry you through unforeseen circumstances.
+• A One-Shot Deal.
+New York City also grants a one-time emergency fund for unforeseen circumstances.
 It can be used for food, housing, or emergency medical bills.
-If you take this option, make sure it’s your only way out.
+If you take this option, make sure it's your way out.
 It is a one-shot deal, after all.

-- Homebase.
-Homebase isn’t just one option, it’s a bunch of them.
+• Homebase.
+Homebase isn't just an option; it's a unit's theme.
 This is a series of community outreach programs that include rental assistance, housing referrals, and financial coaching.
-There are Homebase operations in almost every major portion of New York City.
-Qualifications vary based on your income, living area, and family size, so make sure to ask what they can do to help.
+There are Homebase operations in almost every significant portion of New York City.
+Qualifications vary based on your income, living area, and family size, so ask what they can do to help.

 Should I consider not telling them?

-It all depends on whether you were able to make more money, get a loan, or have someone spot you enough cash.
+It depends on whether you could make more money, get a loan, or have someone spot you enough cash.

 If you did, good job.